RaminSaljoughinejad/num2persian/README.md

 ## Features

-- Convert integers (positive, negative, and zero) to Persian words
+- Convert integers and decimal numbers (positive, negative, and zero) to Persian words
-- Accept string inputs that can be converted to integers
+- Accept string inputs that can be converted to numbers
 - Proper Persian grammar with correct "و" (and) placement
 - Support for very large numbers with scientific notation fallback
+- Decimal numbers with appropriate Persian suffixes (دهم, صدم, هزارم, etc.)
 - Command-line interface
 - Comprehensive test coverage